Explore the Avon Valley - WA's first inland settlement.

-The Avon Valley region, a comfortable drive east of Perth is the perfect destination for exploring country towns, pottering through craft shops and museums, picnicking on the banks of the Avon River, hot air ballooning at dawn or setting out on bush walks.
+The Avon Valley region, a comfortable drive east of Perth City, offers patchwork of green rolling hills, babbling brooks and historic country towns.
+It is the perfect destination for exploring country towns, pottering through craft shops and museums, picnicking on the banks of the Avon River, hot air ballooning at dawn or setting out on bush walks.

 With so much to see and do, why not spend a night or two?
 There are many charming accommodation options available, including historic hotels and bed and breakfasts, where you can relax and enjoy the warm country hospitality.

-- ENJOY a variety of scenic walk trails through native bush and parks
+- Enjoy a variety of scenic walk trails and wildflower trails through native bush and parks.

 The Avon River flows through the town and is fringed by soft grassy banks and shady trees.
 Picnicking beside the river is a popular pastime and it is here that you can also observe the activities of the elegant white swans which were brought here by settlers over 150 years ago.
 Or, you can spy on the swans from the heady heights of the pedestrian suspension bridge which passes over the Avon - the longest of its kind in Australia.

 There are many activities to choose from in Northam such as hot air ballooning, hang gliding or white water rafting.
 To learn more about this beautiful town, why not join one of the Shire of Northam's Bilya Bidi guided tours.
 Join experienced and knowledgeable local guides on walking or bus tours to discover Northam's diverse, natural and cultural history.